 Days 4 & 5 — Namche Bazaar

 The trail continues north up the Dudh Kosi valley to Monjo, where it officially enters Sagarmatha (Everest) National Park, a UNESCO World Heritage site.
 Catch a first glimpse of Everest during a steep climb that brings us to the Sherpa market town of Namche Bazaar, our home for the next two nights.
 We’ll spend an extra day here to acclimatize, heading out on short hikes to take in views of Everest.
-(Day 4: 6 miles hiking, 5-6 hours; Day 5: 3-4 miles optional hiking, 2-2.5 hours)
+(Day 4: 6 miles hiking, 5-6 hours; Day 5: 3-4 miles hiking, 2-3 hours)

 Mountain Lodge (B,L,D daily)

 Set out on a trail along the Bhote Kosi to the remote village of Thami, the last outpost on the ancient trading route over the Nangpa La (pass) between Tibet and Nepal.
 Cross the Bhote Kosi and hike steeply uphill to Thami.
 (2-3 miles hiking; 4-5 hours) Mountain Lodge (B,L,D)